GA-repos/course-intro/README.md

 * Don't be too hard on yourself.
 * You will probably feel somewhat lost on this week's topic, feel more comfortable with last week lessons, and notice that a few weeks ago looks easy.
+* The first couple days would mostly be review, but we're going to ramp up the rigor and difficulty of the course slowly but surely!

 ### Productive Struggle (Carlos)